She was 22, beautiful, and had already felt more of life’s hard knocks than she deserved.

 Sunday, December 2, 2001

-During Easter break of 1963 I took the then-current girlfriend to the Miami airport to pick up her father, whom I had never met.
+During Easter break of 1963 I took a young lady I was dating to the Miami airport to pick up her father, whom I had never met.
 Continue reading

 As many of you know (the three faithful non-family readers and the rest of you) I’ve lived in Florida for most of my life.
 I grew up in a small town on the Central Ridge back in the ’50’s and ’60’s, after spending my first 11 years on a farm at the edge of the Everglades.
 (OK, so it wasn’t part of the ’Glades geologically, but ecologically and most other ways there warn’t no Yankees gonna know th’ dif’ernce.)